Rijanhastwoears/Devel-General/mass_spec_comparision_no_ai/README.md

 ## Notes
 - The implementation uses Polars `join_asof` (strategy="nearest") under the hood.
 Inputs are cast to Float64 and the original input order is preserved.
 - Use the `tolerance_*` parameters when you want to reject far-away matches rather than accept the nearest match unconditionally.
-- CLI supports CSV, Parquet, and Excel file formats for both input and output.
+- CLI supports CSV, TSV, Parquet, and Excel file formats for both input and output.
 - Generated plots include statistical summaries and use a color scheme that reflects tolerance compliance.